How to do Product Validation? Check if your product idea makes sense

 This is the last article which talks about the discovery of your product.
 In the next articles of our series, we cover how you can create a business model for your product idea and how to present your product in an intriguing way to capture the attention of potential investors by creating a pitch deck.

 Although this is the last article related to product discovery, it is by no means the last step of your journey.
-What's important to know is that the process of creating an awesome product is a non-linear one.
+Whatā€™s important to know is that the process of creating a successful product is a non-linear one.
 More often than not, this process will require you to go back to certain steps and force you to frame your problem or solution ideas differently.
 This iterative process ensures that you choose the optimal option for your situation, which considers not just the product idea itself but factors like your budget and capabilities.
-With each iteration, you learn something valuable.
+With each iteration, you learn something valuable, and you’re getting closer and closer to the final product.
 And by being wealthier with that new information and experience, you can either pursue your validated ideas or start thinking about the next ones!